Prioritizing Named Accounts

 Prioritizing with Filters

-With your Named Account territory visualized, apply filters that align to your Sales process.
+1. With your Named Account territory visualized, apply filters that align with your Sales process.
 In this example, we'll filter out all companies without a Funding Event in the past 18 months:

-Your List has now been truncated to only show companies that fall within your sweet spot:
+2. Your List has now been truncated to only show companies that fall into your sweet spot:

-Expert tip: To export data on the companies in your territory, click the Download to Spreadsheet button in the top right corner of your dashboard.
+To export data on the companies in your territory, click the Download to Spreadsheet button in the top right corner of your dashboard.
 This will give you options to download your custom columns or all columns:

-Find out about important Signals made within your territory, now represented as a List in DataFox, by clicking into the Signals tab:
+Find out about important Signals made within your territory, now represented as a List in DataFox, by clicking on the Signals tab:

-Click the Open Filters button to whittle the feed down to only the Company Signals you care about:
+1. Click the Add Filters button to whittle the feed down to only the Company Signals you care about:

-With your filters set, select a company making signals that's meaningful to your Sales cycle.
+2. With your filters set, select a company to make signals that are meaningful to your Sales cycle.
 You're now presented with an aggregated list of Company Signals for that company: